Frequently Asked Questions About Asbestos Litigation

-For over 3 decades, Jon Gelman has represented thousands of individuals who have become ill as a result of exposure to asbestos fiber.
+For over five decades, Jon Gelman has represented thousands of individuals who have become ill from exposure to asbestos fiber.
 He is the author of a nationally recognized treatise, now in its 3rd edition, on the subject.
 He has lectured extensively on asbestos litigation.
-On behalf of his clients he has successfully brought claims against the suppliers, manufacturers and health research groups of asbestos fiber and products.
+On behalf of his clients, he has successfully brought claims against the suppliers, manufacturers, and health research groups of asbestos fiber and products.
 These types of claims are usually referred to as product liability cases.

-Resolution of the claim may involve several avenues: litigation (individual or consolidated with other cases), a class action, a court-approved settlement, an administrative claim or settlement, or a claim filed in bankruptcy.
-How your case is prosecuted will depend on what companies are responsible and the present economic/legal status of the company.
+Resolution of an asbestos claim may involve several avenues: litigation (individual or consolidated with other cases), a class action, a court-approved settlement, an administrative claim or settlement, or a claim filed in bankruptcy.
+How your case is prosecuted will depend on what companies are responsible for and the present economic/legal status of the company.

 What is asbestos?

-Asbestos is a naturally occurring fibrous mineral which was widely used in the manufacture of a variety of products beginning in the late nineteenth century.
-Although the majority of exposure to asbestos occurred between 1940 and 1980, in occupations such as construction, shipyards, railroads, insulation, sheet metal, automobile repair, and other related fields, exposure coninutes to this day.
+Asbestos is a naturally occurring fibrous mineral that was widely used in the manufacture of various products beginning in the late nineteenth century.
+Although the majority of asbestos exposure occurred between 1940 and 1980 in occupations such as construction, shipyards, railroads, insulation, sheet metal, automobile repair, and other related fields, exposure continues to this day.
 Asbestos fibers are inhaled by workers and remain in the lungs where they can cause disease.
-Fibers are also inhalled by family members or any other person coming into contact with asbestos whereever it may be.
-We believe that the evidence shows that the companies which manufactured these products knew that their products would injure people, and that they actively conspired to hide this information in order to keep selling their products, and as a result they are now being held liable for the resulting injuries.
+Fibers are also inhaled by family members or anyone coming into contact with asbestos, wherever it may be.
+We believe that the evidence shows that the companies which manufactured these products knew that their products would injure people and that they actively conspired to hide this information to keep selling their products, and as a result, they are now being held liable for the resulting injuries.

 What diseases are caused by asbestos?